Free Shipping on most orders over $89

 Diatomaceous Earth (DE) filters contain grids covered in a crumbly white powder that captures unwanted contaminants but allows water to flow through.
 The powder is made from crushed fossils of single-celled algae called diatoms.
 Diatoms contain high amounts of silica, which lends DE the bulk of its filtration power.
 Silica is also a major component of sand.

 DE filters have the strongest filtration capabilities and can capture particles as small as 5 microns.
-DE filters provide the highest water quality for your pool, but at a cost as they are the most expensive and most maintenance-intensive pool filters on the market.
+DE filters provide the highest water quality for your pool, but they are the most expensive and most maintenance-intensive pool filters on the market.

 Maintenance is required when the tank’s pressure gauge indicates high pressure.
 Like sand filters, DE filters are backwashed, but afterwards, you must add more DE powder to the filter.
-This is where it gets a little tricky.
+However, there are some complications.
 Pool grade DE is toxic if inhaled in large amounts and can irritate your lungs, so it is recommended to always wear a mask when handling DE powder.
 Also, your city may have DE disposal restrictions, such as no backwashing into streams or sewer systems.
 We recommend contacting your municipality regarding local DE disposal regulations.
-Lastly, at least once a year, you should also disassemble the filter and thoroughly clean the grids with a hose.
+Finally you should also disassemble the filter and thoroughly clean the grids with a hose at least once per year.

 • Most effective filtration